The Raptors 905 rallied once again against the Westchester Knicks, coming back from a 12-point deficit to win 112-109.

 After a competitive first quarter that had the 905 down by just three points, the Knicks poured in 34 second quarter points to take a 12-point lead heading into halftime.
 The 905 responded coming out of half, starting the third quarter on a 16-4 run to tie the game at 65 and would later take the lead by the end of the third, 83-81.

-The two teams Atlantic division rivals went back and forth until the final possession when the Knicks put the ball in Burke’s hands to tie the game.
+The Atlantic division rivals went back and forth until the final possession when the Knicks put the ball in Burke’s hands to tie the game.
 Burke had a decent look with Lorenzo Brown there for the contest, but the shot was off the mark, giving the 905 the 112-109 victory.

 “I think guys are finding ways to execute,” 905 head coach Jerry Stackhouse said.
 “That’s huge for a young team that we have.”